Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 - Gitpod was used for writing and editing the code.
 - GitHub is used for storing the code.
-- Font Awesome was used to provide the icon for all social plattforms.
+- Font Awesome was used to provide the icons for all social plattforms.
 - favicon.io was used to turn a png-graphic into usable code to paste into the head element in order to get a favicon.
 - Google Fonts provides the Kaisei Decol and Cantarell fonts.
 - http://ami.responsivedesign.is/ was used to create the image showing how the website looks on different devices.